witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 - Files
 - whatever else down here doesn't matter
 - more stuff that doesn't matter
-- system settings
+- System settings
-- devices
+- Devices

-Docs: I was unable to find anything resembling 'documentation'.
+Docs: I was unable to find the 'Official Documentation' for this.
 I just figured this out, but you could check these seemingly-relevant docs: [Ubuntu Official Documentation - Ubuntu Desktop Guide](https://help.ubuntu.com/stable/ubuntu-help/).

 ### Clone a Project in Progress